Ecotrust/madrona.ecotrust.org/index.md

     </div>
   </div>
     <div class="row-fluid">
-      Madrona allows you to create planning tools to meet specific environmental challenges.
-Based on Ecotrust’s award-winning spatial planning portfolio, Madrona offers a highly flexible foundation of building blocks and design patterns for software development.
-With Madrona, users can quickly visualize, analyze, and decide
+     Madrona offers a flexible set of building blocks and design patterns for software development.
+Our portfolio of services, training, and support can help you develop, analyze, and implement effective place-based decision making – in any social or environmental context.
     </div>
   </div>
   <div class="span4">